Grant Writing 101

 Components

 Do not wait until the last minute to request Letters of Support.
-Give your contacts enough time to complete their letters at least a week before your proposal is due.
-Include in the appendix or supporting documents part of your grant proposal.
+Give your contacts at least a week before your proposal is due.
+Add these letters to the appendix or supporting documents section of your grant proposal.

 Instructions for Your Supporters

-Make it easy for your supporters to write a Letter of Support for your organization.
-Provide the following instructions:
+Help your supporters write a Letter of Support for your organization by giving them these instructions:

-Community partnerships support your organization’s credibility.
-A Memorandum of Understanding (MOU) is an agreement between parties to implement a grant-funded program.
-This agreement defines the relationship between the lead and partner organizations.
-MOUs are not legally binding documents and do not typically include financial agreements.
-The complexity of MOUs can vary by funder, number of partners, and the scope of your grant-funded program.
+Working with community partners helps build your organization’s trustworthiness.
+A Memorandum of Understanding (MOU) is an agreement between groups to carry out a program funded by a grant.
+This agreement explains how the lead and partner organizations will work together.
+MOUs are not legally binding and typically do not address financial matters.
+The details of MOUs can vary depending on the funder, the number of partners, and the size of your grant program.

 Typical Components